 Strengths, Weaknesses, and Abilities

-Sheemie Ruiz’s greatest strengths throughout the series lie in his unwavering loyalty, deep empathy, and innate bravery.
+Sheemie Ruiz’s greatest strengths throughout the series lie in his unwavering loyalty and bravery.
 Despite his limited intellectual capacity, he has a natural kindness and a willingness to place himself in harm’s way to help those he cares about.
 These traits make him a reliable and invaluable ally, particularly to Roland and his ka-tet.

-Later in the series, when Sheemie reappears during The Dark Tower, his latent psychic abilities, including a capacity for teleportation and manipulating reality, play a crucial role in the ka-tet’s mission to protect the Dark Tower.
-Though untrained and unaware of the full extent of his powers, Sheemie’s abilities are a powerful asset in the fight against the Crimson King and his forces.
+Later in the series, when Sheemie reappears during The Dark Tower, his latent psychic abilities, specifically his capacity for teleportation and manipulating reality, play a crucial role in the ka-tet’s mission to protect the Dark Tower.

 Key Relationships

 Sheemie’s most defining relationships were with Roland, Cuthbert, and Alain — Roland’s original ka-tet — whom he revered as heroes following their intervention in Hambry.
 His bond with Cuthbert, in particular, reflected his gratitude and admiration, as he often sought to emulate Cuthbert’s bravery and confidence.
-Roland’s acknowledgment of Sheemie’s worth gave him a sense of purpose, inspiring him to rise above his limitations and contribute meaningfully to their shared quest.
+Roland’s acknowledgment of Sheemie’s worth gave him a sense of purpose, inspiring him to rise above his limitations.

 Role in the Dark Tower Series